FREQUENTLY ASKED QUESTIONS

 Nurse Practitioners are continuously teaching individuals and their families about healthy living, preventing diseases, and managing illnesses.

-The After Hours Clinic is a place for registered patients to seek care when their doctor is not available and they need medical attention.
+The After Hours Clinic is for registered patients to seek medical care when their doctor is not available.

 If you are having an emergency, please visit your nearest emergency department or call 911 immediately.

 Patients who are registered with the HRFHT are able to see the doctor that is available during the After Hours Clinic.
-To find out if your doctor is part of the Humber River Family Health Team, contact us at 416-740-2810 or 647-342-8266.
+To find out if your doctor is part of the Humber River Family Health Team, check the monthly schedule or call the information line at 647-288-1006

 Your family physician will receive your notes within 24 hours of your visit to the clinic.